Sadegh-Moayedizadeh/who-killed-uskar/notes/ideas.md

 ## Some objects contain a soul
 We can distinguish objects (in general term) as having soul and soul-less.
 If an object has a soul then a god can find a way to control them.
 The souls themselves can have distinct categories.
 A sould also can be fluid and change over time.
 We can define souls in this sense as a link between a creature and a god.
 Creatures may be able to harm their souls to weaken that connection.
 Maybe this is an intensive to do horrible things.
 Maybe this was the intent to kill Uskerr.

+## Mosters are creatures who destroyed their souls
+In order for the creatures to attain free will they need to break their ties with the gods.
+Since the link between them and the gods is their souls they have to destroy their souls in order to be really free.
+But it comes with a cost.
+A soul contains certain attributes, morals, and personalities of a certain creature.
+Damaging ones soul will ultimately turn them into monsters.